yurrriq/kla/README.md

 * [Installation](#installation-)
 * [Usage](#usage-)

 ## Introduction [&#x219F;](#contents)

 Add content to me here!

 ## Dependencies [&#x219F;](#contents)

-As of version 0.5.0, This project assumes that you have [rebar3](https://github.com/rebar/rebar3) installed somwhere in your ``$PATH``.
+As of version 0.5.0, this project assumes that you have [rebar3](https://github.com/rebar/rebar3) installed somwhere in your ``$PATH``.
-And no longer uses the old version of rebar.

-Note that if you do not wish to use rebar3, you may use the most recent rebar2-compatible release of lutil: 0.4.2.
+It no longer uses the old version of rebar.
+If you do not wish to use rebar3, you may use the most recent rebar2-compatible release of lutil: 0.4.2.

 ## Installation [&#x219F;](#contents)